Yankees vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 29 hits with five doubles, five home runs, 12 walks and 22 RBI.
-He's also stolen three bases.
+- Semien has collected 30 hits with six doubles, five home runs and 13 walks.
+He has driven in 23 runs with three stolen bases.

 Semien Recent Games